Contact academicaffairs [at] clevelandart.org with any inquiries about programs or for Collections Connections documents.

 The following CMA virtual programs are recorded and accessible through the CMA’s website and YouTube page for use in the classroom.

 - Close Looking at a Distance: Examine a work of art, ask questions, and learn how art can frame our understanding of both the past and present.
-The program is hosted by Key Jo Lee, Assistant Director of Academic Affairs.
+The program is hosted by Key Jo Lee, director of academic affairs and curator of special projects.

 - Stretch familiar-looking habits